Environmental and Management Issues

 - up to 100 tyres can be stored in any other place.

 Otherwise, the permitted quantity of used tyre storage at any premises will be the amount indicated on a licence of those prescribed premises (under category 56 or 57 in Schedule 1 of the Environmental Protection Regulations 1987).

 Any premises wishing to store more used tyres than stipulated under the standard allowances under Western Australian legislation will need to obtain a licence.
-Enquiries about licensing can be directed to Industry Regulation staff at their local regional office of the Department of Environment Regulation.
+Enquiries about licensing can be directed to Industry Regulation staff at their local regional office of the Department Water and Environmental Regulation.

 Used Tyre Disposal

 Disposal of used tyres is partially restricted in Western Australia under the Environmental Protection Regulations 1987 (Schedule 5), which set the bounds for a Tyre Landfill Exclusion Zone in and around the Perth Metropolitan Area.